 We were established in October 2005, began active operations in the spring of 2007 and have only a limited operating history.
+In addition, we have terminated our programs related to our three prior product candidates.
 Therefore, there is limited historical financial information upon which to base an evaluation of our performance.
 Our prospects must be considered in light of the uncertainties, risks, expenses, and difficulties frequently encountered by companies in their early stages of operations.
-We have generated losses since we began operations and, as of September 30, 2011, we had a deficit accumulated during the development stage of \$48.7 million.
-We expect to incur substantial additional losses over the next several years as our research, development, pre-clinical testing, and clinical trial activities increase.
+We have generated losses since we began operations and, as of September 30, 2014, we had an accumulated deficit of \$129.3 million.
+We expect to incur substantial additional losses over the next several years as we continue to pursue our research, development, preclinical studies and clinical trial activities.
 The amount of future losses and when, if ever, we will achieve profitability are uncertain.
-We have no products that have generated any commercial revenue, do not expect to generate revenues from the commercial sale of products unless and until our product candidates are approved by the FDA for sale, and might never generate revenues from the sale of products.
+We have no products that have generated any commercial revenue, do not expect to generate revenues from the commercial sale of products unless and until our HBV or microbiome therapies or any other product candidate is approved by the FDA for sale, and we might never generate revenues from the sale of products.